The rise of the robot vacuum has definitely saved many a homeowner’s precious time and effort when it comes to the daily or weekly vac-up.

 To be honest, this is a super nifty hack and a uniquely clever use for 3M hooks.

-You basically install two 3M hooks on the top plate of your robo vac (with the hook side pointing backward) on the left and right side, and there you have it – no more stuck robo vacs crying out for help in the middle of your day!
+ally install two 3M hooks on the top plate of your robo vac (with the hook side pointing backward) on the left and right side, and there you have it – no more stuck robo vacs crying out for help in the middle of your day!

 Remember to try not to get too upset when your bobo vac becomes stuck.
 The benefits still outweigh the minor issues.
+Robot mops are also highly effective when it comes to battling household chores.

 According to the video, there are several options for this hack.
 Because 3M hooks have a quick-release function, using the hooks pointing backward (relative to the main direction your robo vac faces when it travels) may lead to the hooks popping off backward on a strong impact.